 - 4 large bananas sliced

 - 1/2 cup store-bought chocolate sauce ( the kind you put in chocolate milk or on ice cream)

-- Make the pudding; Whisk together cornstarch, 2 tablespoons granulated sugar, and salt in a small bowl.
+- Make the pudding by whisking together cornstarch, 2 tablespoons of granulated sugar, and salt in a small bowl.
 Whisk eggs in another bowl until smooth; whisk into cornstarch mixture.
 Set aside.

 - Pour mixture back into saucepan.
 Cook, whisking constantly, over medium-high heat until thickened, about 2 minutes.
 Remove from heat, and pour through a sieve into a medium bowl.
 Whisk in butter and vanilla.
 Set pudding aside